ptiengou/pierretiengou.github.io/README.md

 Modeling regional impacts of irrigation on the water cycle and atmospheric boundary layer in an Earth System Model.

 * Working at the interface between hydrology and atmospheric science on the interactions between land surface and the atmospheric boundary layer.
-* Evaluation and calibration of a new river routing and irrigation scheme in the ORCHIDEE Land Surface Model
+* Evaluation and calibration of a new river routing and irrigation scheme in the ORCHIDEE Land Surface Model.
-* Running regional coupled simulations with the [IPSL Climate Model](https://cmc.ipsl.fr/ipsl-climate-models/) atmosphere and land surface components ([ICOLMDZ](https://lmdz.lmd.jussieu.fr/) and [ORCHIDEE](https://orchidee.ipsl.fr/you-orchidee/))
+* Running regional coupled simulations with the [IPSL Climate Model](https://cmc.ipsl.fr/ipsl-climate-models/) atmosphere and land surface components ([ICOLMDZ](https://lmdz.lmd.jussieu.fr/) and [ORCHIDEE](https://orchidee.ipsl.fr/you-orchidee/)).
-* Annual and seasonal analysis of the effects of simulated irrigation on the regional climate and moisture recycling
+* Annual and seasonal analysis of the effects of simulated irrigation on the regional climate and moisture recycling.
-* Diurnal-scale study of the effects of irrigation on the atmopheric boundary layer, comparison of the model outputs to observations of the [LIAISE](https://liaise.aeris-data.fr/) field campaign.
+* Diurnal-scale study of the effects of irrigation on the atmopheric boundary layer, comparison of model outputs to observations of the [LIAISE](https://liaise.aeris-data.fr/) field campaign.

 ## Journal articles
 ### Published